melferium/blogs-excersice-app/README.md

 # README

-Clone of blogs examplete with Apartment Gems installed
+Clone of blogs examples with Apartment Gems installed